 Same data structure - translated values

 First of all, this applies to the language of the data.
-Data is not per se language neutral.
-Of course, there are cases in which all data are available as numbers, for example, and it therefore does not matter in which language the target text will be formulated.
-But in most cases, there will be words or other values in the data that do not apply to all languages to be generated.
+Data is not always language neutral.
+Of course, there are cases in which all the data available is in numbers, for example, and it therefore does not matter in which language the target text will be formulated.
+In most cases, however, there will be words or other values in the data that do not apply to all languages to be generated.
 Therefore, data has to be available in all target languages.
-So, if you haven't data in multilingual form, you have to translate the values.
+So, if you don't have data in multilingual form, you have to translate the values.

 This means, that the data must have the same data fields in all languages.
 Since all logic operation and relationships in the project, such as containers or triggers, refer to the data field names, the data fields must have the same name in all languages.

 Working with Lookup Tables for translating data values?

 In principle, it is possible to skip the translation of data before creating the project and to translate the data values via a Lookup Table.
 For this, one can use the same data for all languages and translate them within the project.
 This procedure only works as long as there are only a few data sets that need to be translated and if the data sets will not change.

 As a rule, it is faster and less error-prone to translate the data in advance.
 Especially the maintenance effort afterwards is significantly lower.

 Language settings are attached to Collections

 The main language of each project is requested when the project is created.
 In a next step, you define in the project settings, the languages you want to have access to in this project.
 However, the properties that affect the data, as well as the language, are mainly organized in collections.